 It’s the standard way of measuring safety throughout the world, used by the United Nations Office on Drugs and Crime.

-These are some of the highest homicide rates in the world, although it’s worth noting that El Salvador, Guatemala, and Honduras have brought down their rates in recent years.
+These are some of the highest homicide rates in the world, although it’s worth noting that all Central American countries have brought down their homicide rates since 2017.
+Things appear to be getting better all across the region.

 But going back to the social media groups, the point I wish to make is that no-one seems interested in giving out accurate data.